What is Biomechanics?

-A biomechanical examination typically includes checking for a leg length difference, assessing the ranged of motion within the foot, ankle and lower limb, looking at the foot posture whilst static and video analysis of the patient walking / running.
+A biomechanical examination typically includes checking for a leg length difference, assessing the range of movement within the foot, ankle and lower limb, looking at the foot posture whilst static and video analysis of the patient walking / running.

 A common biomechanical problem found is over-pronation, or your foot rolled over on the inside arch of the foot.
 Custom orthotics or insole can be manufactured to help correct this problem.
 These are called 'functional orthotics'.

 Orthotics can be used for other problems as well, like deflecting pressure from areas of trauma or infection like corns or verrucas.
 These are called 'accommodative orthotics'.

 Orthotics are medical devices designed to fit inside your shoes to help improve foot mobility which has restricted movement due to a biomechanical dysfunction (functional).
 Alternatively they help protect the foot against excessive force building up corns or callus (accommodative).
 In a nut shell, they’ll help your foot move better or protect them against painful corns and hard skin.
 At Footman Podiatry, I keep a small stock or orthotics, normally covering shoe sizes 3 through to 10.
 As storage space is limited I cannot guarantee to have every size in, and may need to order.
 Where extra small sizes are needed - e.g. childrens, or extra large - 11+, these will be a special order and a fitting appointment will be required to ensure they fit correctly.